XTLS/Xray-docs-next/docs/en/config/outbounds/loopback.md

 # Loopback

-Loopback is an outbound data protocol.
-Its function is to re-inject data sent through this outbound back into the routing inbound, allowing the data to be processed by the routing system again without leaving Xray-core.
+Loopback is a loopback outbound used to send traffic back to routing for further processing without leaving the core.

 ## OutboundConfigurationObject